jython/book/chapter19.rst

 How to Choose?
 --------------

-One issue that you will have to consider is to much to make your concurrent code dependent on the Java platform.
-Here are our
+One issue that you will have to consider in writing concurrent code is how much to make your implementation dependent on the Java platform.
+Here are our recommendations:

-recommendations:
+  * If you are porting an existing Python code base that uses concurrency, you can just use the standard Python ``threading`` module.
+Such code can still interoperate with Java, because Jython threads are always mapped to Java threads.

-  * If you are porting an existing Python code base that uses concurrency, you can use the standard Python ``threading`` module.
-You can also interoperate with Java since Jython threads are always mapped to Java threads.
+  * Jython implements ``dict`` and ``set`` by using Java's ``ConcurrentHashMap``.
+This means you can just use these standard Python types, and still get high performance concurrency.
+(They are also atomic like in CPython, as we will describe.)

-  * Jython implements ``dict`` and ``set`` by using ``ConcurrentHashMap``; you can just use these collections for high performance concurrency, as we will describe.
-You can also any use of the collections from ``java.util.concurrent``.
+  * You can also any use of the collections from ``java.util.concurrent``.
 So if it fits your app's needs, you may want to consider using such collections as ``CopyOnWriteArrayList`` and ``ConcurrentSkipListMap`` (new in Java 6).
 The `Google Collections Library
     <http://code.google.com/p/google-collections/>`_ is another good
     choice that works well with Jython.